TNDC2002/PEproject/documents/report.md

 The business requirements of _SmashBruh_ are as follows:

-- **_Content Licensing and Acquisition:_** _SmashBruh_ requires the acquisition and licensing of a diverse range of movies and TV shows from production studios, distributors, and content creators.
-This ensures a comprehensive and up-to-date library of content for users to choose from.
-- **_Secure Payment Processing:_** _SmashBruh_ needs a reliable and secure payment processing system to handle transactions from users.
-This involves partnering with trusted payment gateways and implementing robust security measures to protect users' personal and financial information.
+- **_Broad Selection of Content:_** Users expect a wide variety of movies and TV shows across different genres, including popular releases, classics, and niche titles.
+They want access to a diverse library that caters to their individual preferences and interests.
-- **_User Account Management:_** _SmashBruh_ requires a user account management system to allow users to create profiles, save preferences, manage their watch lists, and track their viewing history.
+- **_User Account Management:_** _SmashBruh_ requires a user account management system to allow users to create profiles, save preferences, manage their watch lists, and track their searching history.
 This feature provides a personalized experience and enables users to easily access and organize their preferred content.
-- **_Search and Recommendation Engine:_** The platform needs an efficient search and recommendation engine that enables users to quickly find movies and TV shows based on various criteria such as genre, cast, director, and release year.
-The recommendation system should be capable of analyzing user preferences and viewing patterns to suggest relevant titles.
-- **_User Reviews and Ratings:_** _SmashBruh_ requires a user review and rating system that allows users to provide feedback on movies and TV shows they have watched.
-This feature encourages user engagement, helps others make informed decisions, and fosters a sense of community within the platform.
-- **_Customer Support:_** The platform needs a dedicated customer support system to address user inquiries, technical issues, and provide prompt assistance.
-This includes multiple channels of communication such as live chat, email, and phone support to ensure user satisfaction and timely resolution of any concerns.
 - **_Cross-Platform Accessibility:_** _SmashBruh_ should be accessible across different devices and platforms, including web browsers, mobile devices, and smart TVs.
 This ensures that users can enjoy their favorite content conveniently, regardless of the device they are using.
 - **_Analytics and Reporting:_** The platform requires robust analytics and reporting capabilities to track user behavior, content popularity, and performance metrics.
 These insights help in making data-driven decisions, improving the user experience, and optimizing the content library.
-- **_Integration with Content Delivery Networks (CDNs):_** _SmashBruh_ needs to integrate with CDNs to ensure smooth and reliable streaming of movies and TV shows.
-This involves delivering content efficiently to users across different regions, minimizing buffering and latency issues.
-- **_Compliance with Legal and Copyright Regulations:_** _SmashBruh_ must adhere to legal and copyright regulations when acquiring and distributing content.
-This includes securing necessary licenses, respecting intellectual property rights, and implementing appropriate content protection measures.

-By fulfilling these business requirements, _SmashBruh_ can create a robust and user-friendly movie rental platform that offers a wide selection of content, personalized recommendations, secure transactions, and excellent customer support, ultimately delivering a superior entertainment experience for its users.
+By fulfilling these business requirements, _SmashBruh_ can create a user-friendly interface, up-to-date information and a stable searching and recommendation system inside the rental movie system to maintain the flow of the website.

 ### **4.2.
 User Requirements**

 The user requirements of _SmashBruh_ are as follows:

-- **_Broad Selection of Content:_** Users expect a wide variety of movies and TV shows across different genres, including popular releases, classics, and niche titles.
-They want access to a diverse library that caters to their individual preferences and interests.
-- **_User-Friendly Interface:_** Users desire an intuitive and easy-to-navigate platform that allows them to quickly find and rent movies and TV shows.
-They expect a clean and visually appealing interface that enhances their browsing and selection experience.
+- **_Firt Time User Experience:_** _SmashBruh_ provides visitors latest movie that the system have to offer and other information of available movies and shows ath the moment so that the system keeps up with user's interest.
 - **_Efficient Search and Filtering:_** Users require an efficient search functionality that allows them to search for specific titles, genres, actors, directors, or keywords.
 They also expect advanced filtering options to refine their search results based on criteria such as release year, ratings, and language.
-- **_Personalized Recommendations:_** Users appreciate personalized recommendations based on their viewing history, ratings, and preferences.
-They expect the platform to suggest relevant movies and TV shows that align with their interests, helping them discover new content.
+- **_Movie Information Based Recommendations:_** Users appreciate personalized recommendations based on their current accessed movies and shows.
+It could be based on names, genres, cast.
-- **_Ratings and Reviews:_** Users value the ability to read and contribute to ratings and reviews for movies and TV shows.
+- **_Ratings:_** Users value the ability to read and contribute to ratings.
 They want a platform that encourages user feedback, enabling them to make informed decisions and engage in discussions with other movie enthusiasts.
-- **_Flexible Rental Options:_** Users prefer flexible rental options, including both streaming content online and renting physical DVDs for delivery.
-They want the freedom to choose the rental method that suits their preferences and viewing habits.
+- **_Flexible Rental Options:_** Users prefer flexible rental options, including various pricing plans with understandable cost to spend.
+They want the freedom to choose the rental plan that suits their preferences and viewing habits.
-- **_Reliable Streaming Quality:_** Users expect a reliable streaming experience with high-quality video and audio playback.
-They want minimal buffering, smooth playback, and support for various screen sizes and resolutions.
 - **_Cross-Platform Compatibility:_** Users want the flexibility to access _SmashBruh_ on multiple devices, including web browsers, smartphones, tablets, and smart TVs.
 They expect a seamless experience that allows them to pick up where they left off across different devices.
-- **_Secure Payment Processing:_** Users require a secure and trustworthy payment processing system.
-They want assurance that their payment information is protected, and they expect a variety of payment options to choose from, including credit cards, debit cards, and trusted third-party processors.
-- **_Responsive Customer Support:_** Users appreciate responsive and helpful customer support.
-They expect prompt assistance in case of technical issues, billing inquiries, or any other concerns they may have.
-Multiple support channels, such as live chat, email, and phone support, are valued.
+- **Simple Payment Processing:\_** Users don't have to worry about payment system because we uses simple calculation (addtion, subtraction, multiplication and division) based on what users have chosen to be their pricing plan mentioned in the previous part.

-By addressing these user requirements, _SmashBruh_ can provide a user-centric experience that meets the expectations of movie enthusiasts, offering them a vast selection of content, seamless navigation, personalized recommendations, reliable streaming, and excellent customer support.
+By addressing these user requirements, _SmashBruh_ can provide a user-centric experience that meets the expectations of movie enthusiasts, offering them a vast selection of content, seamless navigation and personalized recommendations.

 ### **4.3.
 Functional Requirements**